How can Scrum help your team

 This is probably one of the reasons why Scrum is so popular.
 Scrum defines a guide with a set of meetings, tools, and roles that help teams structure and manage their work more productively.

 Will adopting Scrum be a challenge?
 Of course.
 Will the benefits be multiple?
 Most likely.
 Remember that for Scrum to make a significant in your team it must be correctly implemented with all of its events and roles.

 Are you using Scrum?
 Have you heard of this framework?
 Let us know in the comments!

 8 min read · May 13, 2021

-Lucía Sánchez Léon is Digital Marketing Analyst at Somnio.
-She designs and executes communication and marketing strategies.
+Lucía Sánchez Léon is Marketing Manager at Somnio.
+She designs the communication and marketing strategies.
 Lucía is a fun and energetic person, she enjoys dancing whenever she can.